OSVR/OSVR-Core/plugins/videoimufusion/Kalman-README.md

 Needs public members:

 - `static const types::DimensionType DIMENSION = 12;`
 	-	to indicate dimension, aka *n* - here 12.
 Used all over.
+(You can instead publicly derive from `HasDimension<12>` or equivalent, to get a nested `integral_constant` type alias named `Dimension` if you prefer types for your constants.)
 - `void setStateVector(? state)`
 	- to replace the *n*-dimensional state vector, used by `FlexibleKalmanFilter::correct()`
 - `Vector<n> stateVector() const`